Quick facts

 - Properly disposing of logs from wilted trees.

-- Insect transmission is how new oak wilt centers start.
+Insect transmission is how new oak wilt centers start.
 Two species of sap beetles, Colopterus truncatus and Carpophilus sayi, are the primary insect transmitters of the oak wilt fungus (B. fagacearum) from diseased trees to healthy trees in Minnesota.

-- Sap beetles are attracted to the chemicals produced by the oak wilt fungal mats that lie between the bark and the wood (cambium) of oak wilt-killed trees.
+- Sap beetles are attracted to the chemicals produced by the oak wilt fungal mats that lie between the bark and the wood (cambium) of oak wilt-infected trees.
 In addition, sap beetles are strongly attracted to tree chemicals associated with fresh, wood-penetrating wounds.
 So, wounded oak trees visited by fungus-contaminated beetles can result in oak wilt spread, particularly during the spring months.

 - Oak bark beetles (Pseudopityophthorus species) are important oak wilt carriers in some parts of the U.S., but not in Minnesota.